Sports Coach Logo Sports Coach Training Principles Fitness Components

 • What are the benefits?

-This first article considers the question of safety finds if they need it, and the third article looks at the benefits of resistance training.
+This first article considers safety findings if necessary, and the third article looks at the benefits of resistance training.

 Do they need resistance training?

-Although I would say that young people who want to improve sports performance will generally benefit more from practicing and perfecting skills of the sport than from resistance training.
-In the days of sports being taken extremely seriously from a young age, the value of strength training to the young performer is increasingly essential.
+Although I would say that young people who want to improve their sports performance will generally benefit more from practicing and perfecting their sports skills than from resistance training, in the days when sports are taken extremely seriously from a young age, the value of strength training to the young performer is increasingly essential.

-Take the early specialization high skill sports such as tennis, badminton, soccer, and many more.
+Take the early specialization of high-skill sports such as tennis, badminton, and soccer.
 Rightly or wrongly, participants often undertake ten or more hours of one sport per week and become very skilled at these sports.
 However, the time spent developing sports-specific actions also creates asymmetries and imbalances, meaning that injuries frequently occur in these juniors.

-I am not in favour of early specialization; my view is that children should play as many sports as possible, and I would hope to go down this path with my kids.
-But it appears that I am in the minority, and these injuries are occurring in some of these sports.
+I am not in favour of early specialization.
+Children should play as many sports as possible, and I plan to follow this path with my kids.
+However, I am in the minority, and injuries are occurring in some of these sports.

 If you are working with these sports as a trainer or S&C coach, you have to take the line that it is unethical not to strengthen the key areas to give these kids a chance to continue playing.

-On top of that, you have a more sedentary youth population nowadays.
-It is all well and good saying play sports, but are they going to do it?
-Parents look to trainers and S&C coaches to provide that physical stimulus to their children as they will not get it elsewhere.
+On top of that, there is a more sedentary youth population nowadays.
+It is all right to say kids should play sports, but will they do it?
+Parents look to trainers and S&C coaches to provide that physical stimulus to their children, as they will not get it elsewhere.
 It is a growing niche and includes fun and challenging work for us coaches.

 Even in the late specialization sports such as rugby union, the argument is the same, just a little more delayed.